flame-engine/oxygen/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I read the [Contributor Guide] and followed the process outlined there for submitting PRs.
 - [ ] My PR includes unit or integration tests for *all* changed/updated/fixed behaviors (See [Contributor Guide]).
 - [ ] All existing and new tests are passing.
 - [ ] I updated/added relevant documentation (doc comments with `///`).
 - [ ] The dart analyzer (`dart analyze`) does not report any problems on my PR.
 - [ ] I read and followed the [Effective Dart Style Guide].
 - [ ] I have added a description of the change under `[next]` in `CHANGELOG.md`.
 - [ ] I am willing to follow-up on review comments in a timely manner.
 - [ ] I am happy with the current version of this PR and it is ready to be reviewed
-  - If the PR still has the `Draft` status, remove it by clicking on the `Read for review` button in this PR.
+  - If the PR still has the `Draft` status, remove it by clicking on the `Ready for review` button in this PR.

 ## Breaking Change